sparkdesignsystem/spark-design-system/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 A clear and concise description of what this PR does.

 ## Please check off completed items as you work.
-If a checklist item does not apply to your PR then please remove it.
+If a checklist item or section does not apply to your PR then please remove it.
 ### Documentation
  - [ ] Update Spark Docs Angular
  - [ ] Update Spark Docs Vanilla
  - [ ] Update Component Sass Var/Class Modifier table